 A Final Thought

 And, as with stocks, it matters a great deal when you begin investing.
-Bond returns in the early 1980s were extraordinarily high and due to the fac that compounding gave bond investors a head start that investors investing later were unlikely ever to match.
+Bond returns in the early 1980s were extraordinarily high, due to the fact that compounding gave bond investors a head start that investors investing later were unlikely ever to match.
 Similarly, bond investors who began investing in the post-financial-meltdown area that began in 2007 have suffered nearly a decade of extremely low returns.
-Even the eventual return to high interest rates are unlikely to make up for this discouraging start.
+Even the eventual return to high interest rates is unlikely to make up for this discouraging start.